 After the craziness of 2020, you must be thinking to yourself…”I need financial security!”.
 Well, friend, you are not alone.
 This year couldn’t be a better time to learn how to invest money wisely.

 2020 came in like that big bully at school.
-He punched you in the face and took all of your lunch money!

 I definitely felt like this year ruined many plans I had for the near future.